mapclient-plugins/fieldworklowerlimbgenerationstep/README.md

 fieldworklowerlimbgenerationstep
 ================================
-MAP Client plugin for generating left lower limb geometry either manually or by fitting to anatomical landmarks.
+MAP Client plugin for generating left or right lower limb geometry.

-Currently, only shape model fitting has been implemented.
-Uniform or per-bone scaling will be implemented in the future.
+The lower limb model contains the pelvis, femur, patella, tibia, and fibula.
+Either the left or the right side can be fitted to mocap landmarks using a statistical shape model, uniform isotropic scaling, or per-bone isotropic scaling.

 Requires:
 GIAS: https://bitbucket.org/jangle/gias,